 The application for a special authorization will be reviewed by the Secretary of the Barreau du Québec in order to ensure that the conditions for the issuance of the special authorization have been met and, if they have, the authorization will be issued by the bâtonnier of Québec.

-The processing period for an application for a special authorization is at least ten business days.
+The processing period for an application for a special authorization is at least 10 business days.
 If the application is incomplete, the processing could take longer.
 Moreover, if you need to be authorized before this normal period, the application will be considered as urgent.

-WARNING: Article 64 of the Code of Civil Procedure requires all lawyers to elect domicile within a radius of 5 km from the court house where they practice so that service may be made upon them:
+Article 64 of the Code of Civil Procedure requires all lawyers to elect domicile within a radius of 5 km from the court house where they practice so that service may be made upon them:

 Article 64.
-Advocates must elect domicile within a radius of 5 km from the court house where they practise, and have such election registered at the office of the court, failing which they are deemed to have elected domicile at the office of the court, where all services upon them may be validly made.
+Advocates must elect domicile within a radius of 5 km from the court house where they practice, and have such election registered at the office of the court, failing which they are deemed to have elected domicile at the office of the court, where all services upon them may be validly made.

 There is no fee for renewal application.